AvanzaBank/carbon-java-relay/README.md

 ### Limitations

 * carbon-java-relay does currently not implement the consistent hashing method for routing metrics.
 Which cache instance that received a metric is random.
-Hence carbon-java-relay basically only useful in setups where all carbon-cache instances write to the same storage.
-This also means that if you use graphite-web, it will not often find the metrics in the carbon-cache in-memory caches but will have to read from disk.
+Hence carbon-java-relay is basically only useful in setups where all carbon-cache instances write to the same storage.
+This also means that if you use graphite-web, it will not always find the metrics in the carbon-cache in-memory caches but will have to read from disk.

-* Currently one thread per carbon-cache instance is used.
+* Currently one thread per carbon-cache instance is used for sending metrics.
 This might limit your performance, but from our experience you are probably better off increasing the number of carbon-cache instances if you need more concurrency.

 ### Reason for development